UpLib/Liberland/settlement/settlement.md

 <!--
+Construction unbreakable, eg monument en blocs de pierre ou en blocs de béton assemblés.

-l'accès à GS a été ouvert le 6.8 d'après VJ.
+l'accès à Gornja Siga a été ouvert le 6.8 d'après VJ.

 A number of things as to be done before continuing to push the settlement.
-- discuss with HUME
 - have our own private port (Apatin ?)
-- build a port in Gornja Siga

 Mobile sawmill
 --------------